2025 Southern Conference women's basketball tournament

 The 2025 Southern Conference women's Basketball tournament took place March 6–9, 2025, at the Harrah's Cherokee Center in Asheville, North Carolina.
-The winner will earn the conference's automatic bid to the 2025 NCAA Division I women's basketball tournament.
+UNC Greensboro earned the conference's automatic bid to the 2025 NCAA Division I women's basketball tournament.

 Seeds

 Teams are seeded by record within the conference, with a tiebreaker system to seed teams with identical conference records.